Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

 ## 3. Implementing the new analysis

-I would recommend to put the analysis, and therefore the implementation of the `calc_idc` function in a separate file to simply its reading.
-But that is ultimately up to you to decide.
+I would recommend to put the analysis, and therefore the implementation of the `calc_idc` function in a separate file to simply its reading, but that is ultimately up to you to decide.

-Please give a look to the **atomes** [project data structure][atomes_project] to know how to retrieve the elements you might need for your calculation, and remember that at this point you only need to call the element of the active project `active_project`.
+Please give a look to the **atomes** [project data structure][atomes_project] to know how to retrieve the elements you might need for your calculation, and remember that at this point you only need to call element(s) of the active project `active_project`.

  >[!IMPORTANT]
  > To ensure for the implementation in **atomes** to be as fast as possible,